29 Grant Ave.

 The 9:00 service is a contemporary style worship service.
 At this service there is an extended time of corporate singing led by a worship band, during which people are invited to worship God in the way that is most comfortable to each person.
 This may include standing or sitting, clapping or lifting your hands, or simply offering praise in the quiet of your heart.
 All are acceptable forms of worship.
 The Word of God is proclaimed through a variety of ways including sermons, people sharing their faith, or the use of technology such as film clips and original video clips.
 There is a children’s time near the beginning of the service.
 Dress is casual yet respectful.

 The 10:45 service is a traditional style worship service.
 This service is rich in the meaningful traditions of Reformed worship and also incorporates some blended elements from contemporary and other styles of worship.
-Liturgy and prayers, music, a children’s sermon, Scripture and sermon are all woven together to form an integrated service.
-Worship is enriched by the Chancel Choir, as well as special offerings by the Mary El Bell Ringers, “A Touch of Brass” and other instrumentalists, musical and dramatic presentations by the children, etc. Dress at this service varies, tending toward formal.
+Liturgy and prayers, music, Scripture, media elements, and sermon are all woven together to form an integrated service.
+Worship is enriched by the Chancel Choir, as well as special offerings by the Mary El Bell Ringers, “A Touch of Brass” and other instrumentalists, musical and dramatic presentations by the children, etc. Dress at this service varies from casual to business.

 Take a look at our livestream archive to get a feel for what a service is like.
 Each service lasts about an hour.